 Houthi missile claimed to have been launched towards Israel in an incident in 2024

-Fox News reported that the missile was fired at a US F-16 fighter jet on February 19, while the aircraft was flying over Yemen but outside Houthi-controlled territory.
-This is believed to be the first time the Houthis have fired a surface-to-air missile at a US F-16.
+Fox News reported that the missile was launched at the US F-16 fighter jet on February 19, when the aircraft was flying over Yemen but outside the Houthi-controlled area.
+This is believed to be the first time the Houthis have launched a surface-to-air missile at a US F-16.

 Houthi leader Abdul Malik al-Houthi said on February 13 that he would use missiles and UAVs to target ships in the Red Sea if the US and Israel forced Palestinians out of the Gaza Strip.

-US President Donald Trump has sparked a backlash by announcing plans to take over the Gaza Strip and permanently remove Palestinians from the enclave.
-The plan has been opposed by regional Arab countries such as Jordan and Egypt.
+US President Donald Trump has sparked a backlash after announcing plans to take over the Gaza Strip and remove Palestinians from the enclave permanently.
+The plan has been opposed by Arab countries in the region such as Jordan and Egypt.

 A fighter jet takes off from an aircraft carrier during the US-led air campaign against the Houthis in January 2024.

 The Houthis, allied with Iran, have carried out several attacks on ships off the coast of Yemen since November 2023 in solidarity with Palestinians in the Gaza Strip.
-The Houthis also frequently fire missiles at Israel.
+They also regularly launch missiles towards Israel.

 Israel airstrikes Hezbollah